CMUSTRUDEL/cmustrudel.github.io/_posts/2017-09-19-reading-group-meeting.markdown

 and stackoverflow-oriented coding.
 It is expensive to write code from scratch, so understanding how code pieces are cloned across projects is useful.

-I do not quite remember the snack but it might be Choco Pie brought by Shurui.
+I do not quite remember the snack but it might be Shurui's Choco Pie.

 #### Tuesday, November 14, 2017